isomerpages/moe-chijsngpri/_student-development/Values in Action.md

 3) keep the environment clean by not littering on the table and surrounding.

-P3 VIA: Little Champs @ NKF - Primary 3 pupils learn the importance of having healthy kidneys and how to care for them.
+**P3 VIA**: Little Champs @ NKF - Primary 3 pupils learn the importance of having healthy kidneys and how to care for them.
 They also express their empathy towards patients at NKF and gratitude to healthcare officers.

 P4 VIA: P1 Buddy Programme and P4 St Luke's ElderCare Visit

-\- Primary 4 pupils lead and serve as buddies for the Primary 1 pupils during Primary 1 Orientation in Term 1.
+1) Primary 4 pupils lead and serve as buddies for the Primary 1 pupils during Primary 1 Orientation in Term 1.

-\- Primary 4 pupils participate in befriending programme for the elderly of St Luke's ElderCare and put up an array of meaningful activities such as skit, art and craft, and games to engage them meaningfully.
+2) Primary 4 pupils participate in befriending programme for the elderly of St Luke's ElderCare and put up an array of meaningful activities such as skit, art and craft, and games to engage them meaningfully.